 So, you got funded!
-For some, this might seem like the time to kick back, relax, and enjoy your success.
-But actually, getting funded is just the beginning of a long journey.
+For some entrepreneurs, raising a funding round might seem like the time to kick back, relax, and enjoy your success.
+But actually, raising capital is just the beginning of a long journey.
 Once you sign a term sheet, your list of responsibilities grows, and there are a lot of things to think about.
 This post-startup funding checklist will walk you through them.

 Post-startup funding bank